mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 I kept wondering, however, whether there was a level below that.
 Whether there was a smaller set of truly primitive operations that the 15 are built from.
 If I could find those, I'd have a real foundation: operations small enough to be obviously correct, expressive enough to build everything else.

-But 15 operators is still a lot of surface area to get right.
-I kept wondering whether there was a level below that.
-A smaller set of truly primitive operations that the 15 are built from.
-If I could find those, I'd have a real foundation: operations small enough to be obviously correct, expressive enough to build everything else.

 ## Petersohn's dataframe algebra

 It's worth spending some time on what Petersohn et al. actually did, because it frames everything that follows.